caseit-tech-director/caseit-web-netlify/site/content/hiring/logistics-events-coordinator.md

 ---
 title: Logistics & Events Coordinator
-description: The Logistics & Events Coordinator will assist the competition execution team in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
+description: The Logistics & Events Coordinator will assist the Competition Execution Team in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
-lead: The Logistics & Events Coordinator will assist the competition execution team in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
+lead: The Logistics & Events Coordinator will assist the Competition Execution Team in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
 position_type: associate
 position_available: 1